The potential global impact of the coronavirus outbreak

 Emerson Brooking, a resident fellow with the Atlantic Council’s Digital Forensic Research Lab also warned that “public health is a scary, personal, and deeply emotional issue,” making stories like the coronavirus susceptible to disinformation campaigns.
 “Because so much remains unknown about this coronavirus strain—how contagious it is, how far it has spread, or even how to reliably diagnose it—internet users are deeply susceptible viral falsehood about it.
 Because the Chinese government has imposed strict information controls, it becomes even harder to separate fact from fiction.”

-Oh stressed that the crisis should also be seen as a “key opportunity for strategic cooperation under US leadership,” with both China and the wider Asia Pacific region.
+Over the longer term, Matthews argued that the heavy-handed reaction to the outbreak by the Chinese authorities could “strengthen Chinese commitments to centralized control over the economy and people, potentially deepening the differences in policy priorities with liberal western democracies.”
+Oh stressed that the crisis should, however, also be seen as a “key opportunity for strategic cooperation under US leadership,” with both China and the wider Asia Pacific region.
 Responding to “China’s rise in a new era of great power competition,” she argued, will require the United States to “work with its allies and partners in the Indo-Pacific to deal with a rising China both in areas of mutual interest and conflicting interest.”
 The coronavirus scare may be a chance for Washington and Beijing to practice cooperation, even as they prepare for more competition globally.

 David A. Wemer is associate director, editorial at the Atlantic Council.
 Follow him on Twitter @DavidAWemer.